Skip to content

 Optional: cloud layer parameters

 Some workflows support simplified cloud-layer representations defined by a small set of parameters.
-If enabled via the control file, the first atmospheric level only may include additional columns such as:
+If enabled via the control file, the ASCII format used by JURASSIC appends additional columns such as:

 • cloud-layer altitude